smilinger/MyVaultBrowser/README.md

 ## How to Build
 The code is written with VS2015, some new feature in C# 6 is used in the code, you may need to change these new feature code to build in lower VS versions.
-The code is not so elegant as you may expect, because I am just amateur programmer, feel free to fork and modify it as you need.
+The code is not so elegant as you may expect, feel free to fork and modify it as you need.

 ## License
 Copyright (c) 2016 smilinger